fgronqvist/votingbooth/README.md

 The votingbooth is a python web-application to create polls and vote in them.
 Votes can be cast either anonymously or as a registered user, but all cast votes are anonymous regardless of login status.

-Checkout the app att <https://fgronqvist-votingbooth.herokuapp.com/> and the repo at <https://github.com/fgronqvist/votingbooth>
+Checkout the app at <https://fgronqvist-votingbooth.herokuapp.com/> and the repo at <https://github.com/fgronqvist/votingbooth>.
+You can use the admin login credentials below to see the admin view, and you can register a new non-admin account from the login page.

+Admin username: jaska@jokunen.net
+Admin password: jaska

 The specifications for the application is listed at <http://advancedkittenry.github.io/suunnittelu_ja_tyoymparisto/aiheet/Aanestys.html>.
-[Usecases](documentation/userstories.md), object-diagrams, database schema layouts and definitions will be added as the work progresses.

 Check out the [documentation](documentation) for further details.